What Are foreigner loans?

 Personal loan interest rates can be high, so you should verify these fees before applying.
 Certain lending websites indicate rates that can be well below their real interest rates.
 Contact them for their real rates, before applying for foreigner loans.

 How high are your regular earnings?
 Are they enough for you to take up a personal loan then repay it within the agreed period?
 The amount of a foreigner loan must be below the level of your annual earnings in Singapore.
 The borrowing should be sufficiently small for fast and full repayment.
 You should be able to live comfortably on any money you have left after the loan has been repaid.

 In Singapore, licensed moneylenders would be your best source for personal loans for foreigners, for their loan approval processes can be fast.
 Their interest rates are also less than those charged by banks.
 And you could even receive the needed funds within an hour or so of applying for them.

 The criteria for securing foreigner loans from licensed moneylenders aren’t as strict as those of conventional banks.
-Their verification processes aren’t nearly as long and you normally receive the loan funds immediately upon approval.
+Their verification processes aren’t nearly as long, and you usually receive the loan funds immediately upon approval.
 This makes moneylenders a reliable source of instant funds for emergencies.

 Qualified moneylenders typically do not require collateral to grant a loan.
 However, you must present documents that show proof of residency and further details.

 The Singaporean Registry of Moneylenders sets the interest rates that moneylenders charge, which are far below those of most banks.
-There will be certain terms and conditions which must be followed as well, otherwise you will wind up paying added fees.
+There will be certain terms and conditions which must be followed as well; otherwise, you will wind up paying added fees.
 These charges will be on an official list or else stated in the loan contract.
-Late repayments normally draw a S$60 fee, while defaults result in a larger penalty.
+Late repayments normally draw S$60 fee, while defaults result in a larger penalty.